mooman219/fontdue/README.md

 ## Performance

+**NOTICE: I'm adding a live site to compare Fontdue (wasm build) output against your browser.
+Pleast standby.**

 ### Rasterization

+**NOTICE: I'm adding more libraries in this section and also including a CFF comparison.
+Please standby.**

 This benchmark measures the time it takes to generate the glyph metrics and bitmap for the letter 'g' over a range of sizes.
 Lower is better.
 This is using the idiomatic APIs for `rusttype` [(link)](https://gitlab.redox-os.org/redox-os/rusttype), `ab_glyph` [(link)](https://github.com/alexheretic/ab-glyph), and `fontdue`.